Supercharge creative effectiveness: avoid underperforming creative through new and better ad testing techniques

 Reading faces & unlocking consumer minds for more effective comms

 The connection a brand builds with its consumers is emotional.
 It goes beyond our rational, conscious process, and it plays a crucial role in driving our behaviour.
 Great creative delivers on an emotional level.
 When we truly believe, we make subconscious associations – which aren’t our actual thoughts – and we are far more likely to act on our beliefs.
 And this means campaign KPIs look better in the results we can achieve.

 Creative testing, therefore, also needs to establish the connection on deeper, implicit levels – learning about attention, emotion, motivation, meaning and impact in driving action.

-If you’d like to learn more about Creative Connection, how it works and our client brands who use it, drop your information here and we’ll send you further details.
+If you’d like to learn more about Creative Connection, how it works and our client brands who use it, drop us a line here and we’ll send you further details.